-Article 50.
-To see if the Town will vote to raise and appropriate or otherwise provide the sum of \$3,000.00, or any other sum, for the purpose of causing to be printed a Valuation List of the Town.
+To see if the Town will vote to raise and appropriate or otherwise provide the sum of \$3,000.00, or any other sum, for the purpose of causing to be printed a VALUATION LIST of the Town.
+Pass any vote or take any action relative thereto.
 Submitted by the Board of Assessors.